cannes film festival cannes

 A unique event that’s not to be missed!

-The 2024 Cannes Festival remains an unmissable event for anyone passionate about film, fashion or art in general, as it is during this event that the spirit of cinema takes on its most glorious expression.
+The 2025 Cannes Festival remains an unmissable event for anyone passionate about film, fashion or art in general, as it is during this event that the spirit of cinema takes on its most glorious expression.
 What’s more, the city of Cannes is packed full of activities of all kinds, centred around the luxury, the chic and the cultural.
 As such, finding accommodation for the Cannes Festival can be tough, as prices quickly sky-rocket and rentals fly off the shelves like hotcakes.
+The Cannes Film Market will also be taking place at the same time.

 FAQ sobre Cannes Film Festival